sanskrit/learnsanskrit.org/content/guide/verbs-1/the-command-mood.md

     nayAni nayAva nayAma
 }

+Let's take a moment to compare these endings to the ones used in the present tense.
 Notice that the first-person endings still use a long {s A}.
-There are other similarities as well: {s nayati} is replaced by {s nayatu}, and {s nayanti}
-by {s nayantu}.
+There are other similarities as well: {s nayati} is replaced by {s nayatu}, and {s nayanti} by {s nayantu}.

 But there are also some major differences.
 In particular, notice these five
 endings: